Operations in connective K-theory: Stable operations

 \subsection{Stable operations in $K_{gr}$}

-In section \ref{graded} we defined the bi-algebra $A$ of co-operations in $K_{gr}$.
+In section \ref{graded} we defined the bi-algebra $A$ of co-operations in $K_{gr}$ with a canonical element $s\in A$.
 Recall that for a commutative ring $R$, the bi-algebra of operations $\Op^{n,n}_R(K_{gr})=\Op^{0,0}_R(\CK)=R[[x]]$ is dual to $A$.
 The same proof as in Proposition \ref{desusp} shows that the desuspension operator

 coincides with $\Phi$.
 It follows that

 \begin{lemma} The desuspension operator $\Phi$ is dual to the multiplication by $s$ in $A$. \end{lemma}

 \begin{proof} As $\Phi((1-x)^m)=m(1-x)^m$, in view of Lemma \ref{vish} we have